stakater/mto-docs/content/concepts/integration-config.md

 | Dex | `/dex` | `https://mto.apps.example.com/dex` |
 | FinOps Gateway | `/finops` | `https://mto.apps.example.com/finops` |

 Every component ingress uses `pathType: Prefix` and no rewrite annotations, so the full path reaches the backend and each backend serves under its prefix.
-The Console holds `/` and relies on the ingress controller matching the longer prefixes first, which both the NGINX ingress controller and the OpenShift router do.
+The Console holds `/` and relies on the ingress controller matching the longer prefixes first, which both the nginx ingress controller and the OpenShift router do.

 #### Consolidated mode (recommended)